miriamturk/CDNs-Performance-in-MENOG-Region-/README.md

     - BoxPlot Figures

     - CDF Figures

+## Plot Codes

+- rttCompute : All RTT results of each country and each CDN are computed and saved in a csv file
+- weighedmeanRTT : Code to compute weighed mean RTT for each CDN in each country
+- rttPlot : Code to visualize and save all graphs and figures for the analysis

 __N.B.__: If you want to execute the RTT Computation and Figures don't forget to add the right directory where this project is cloned.